The Conference – Exam Policy Overview

-- SBE Arts & Sciences – Eligible candidates may sit for each section of the SBE up to three times in a 12-month time period.
-In all cases, you must wait 30 days before taking a failed section of the SBE.
-If you pass a section of the SBE, you may not take that section again unless The Conference receives written notification that the retake is required for licensure purposes from a regulatory board.
+- NBE/SBE– Candidates must wait 30 days before retaking a failed section of the NBE/SBE-Arts and NBE/SBE-Sciences.
+If you pass an exam, you may not take that exam again unless The Conference receives written notification from a licensing board that the retake is required for licensure purposes.
 An application and payment must be submitted each time you retake an exam.

 - LRR – Eligible candidates must refer and adhere to their jurisdiction’s policies on retaking the LRR exam, as they vary by exam.
 If you pass a particular state’s LRR, you may not take that exam again unless The Conference receives written notification from the regulatory board that it is required for licensure.
 An application and payment must be submitted each time you retake an exam.

 - At the completion of your exam, you will receive an unofficial score report.
 The Conference will transmit your official score report to your state board.

 - The NBE and SBE use scaled scoring.
 Candidates will receive a “Pass” or “Fail” notification at the test center immediately following the completion of their exam.
 Numerical scores are released to regulatory boards for licensing purposes only.
 For unsuccessful exam attempts, candidates will also receive a Performance Feedback Chart which shows a visual representation of candidate exam performance within each subsection.

 - The LRR exams are scored using a percentage.
 Candidates will receive a “Pass” or “Fail” along with the percentage score.

-- Exam results, including any previous attempts, will be released to the licensing board indicated on your application.
-If exam results need to be re-released to a licensing board more than six months after the original release date, candidates must submit an order form and payment for the service.
-Candidates can also place an order to release their scores to additional licensing boards at any time.
+- Exam results, including any previous attempts, will be released to the licensing authority indicated on your application.
+If exam results need to be re-released to a licensing authority more than six months after the original release date, candidates must submit an order form and payment for the service.
+Candidates can also place an order to release their scores to additional licensing authorities at any time.

 - The NBE, SBE, and most LRR Exams cannot be reviewed and no score adjustments can be made.